Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 EuroCity (EC) trains offer convenient European cross-border connections between major cities in Italy, France, Switzerland, Germany, Austria – it's often a good alternative to air travel.

-Eurocity (EC) classes from Venice to Bolzano/Bozen
+What Eurocity (EC) classes are there from Venice to Bolzano/Bozen?

 Compare the different travel classes offered by Eurocity (EC) when travelling from Venice to Bolzano/Bozen.